 Black Caribbean students are less satisfied than the average, but Black African students are more satisfied

 16. Conversely, the proportion of Black African students who agree with the overall satisfaction question is higher compared with White students.
-This difference peaked in 2010, when Black African students had an expected ‘overall satisfaction’ score of 79.7 and an actual ‘overall satisfaction’ score of 83.3.
-Hence, in 2010, Black African students were 3.6 percentage points more satisfied than expected.
+This difference peaked in 2010, when Black African students had an expected ‘overall satisfaction’ score of 80.3 per cent and an actual ‘overall satisfaction’ score of 83.3.
+Hence, in 2010, Black African students were 3.1 percentage points more satisfied than expected.